ChengQu29/ChengQu.github.io/_posts/2025-09-27-my-first-post.md

 });
 ```

-Unlike Python or JavaScript, functions are not first-class citizens in C, meaning you can't assign them to variables, pass them as arguemtns, store them in data structures or return them from other functions etc. How does C perform 'callbacks'?
+Unlike Python or JavaScript, functions are not first-class citizens in C, meaning you can't assign them to variables, pass them as arguments, store them in data structures or return them from other functions etc. How does C perform 'callbacks'?

 We can leverage the function pointer construct in C.
 Here’s a small example: